rodrigomuniz/upSoonXML/README.md

-**We're migrating the project from Google Code.
-The new default language will be English (Portuguese will still be available as an option).**

 Why upSoonXML?
 =============
 You know when your webapp it's not ready yet, you have nothing to publish and all your users see when they go to your domain is a blank page with  a big `<h1>Coming Soon</h1>`.
 Argh!